Skip to content

 ImpersonationStartedstart succeeds

 Each row carries the actor user / tenant, the impersonated user / tenant, the IP, user agent, client id, and the reason.
-Query via /api/v1/audits/security?action=Impersonation* for the full timeline.
+Natural token expiry doesn’t write an audit row — the start row’s ExpiresAtUtc already bounds the session.
+Query /api/v1/audits/security (filterable by action) for the full timeline.

 What impersonation isn’t

 • It’s not “log in as another user”.
 The impersonation token is distinct from the impersonated user’s own tokens.
-The original user can still log in independently with their password.
+The original user can still log in independently with their password, and their sessions are untouched.

 • It doesn’t bypass permissions.
-The impersonation token carries the impersonated user’s permission set — not the actor’s.
-If the impersonated user can’t access an endpoint, neither can the impersonating actor.
+The impersonation token carries the impersonated user’s identity — permission checks resolve the impersonated user’s roles, not the actor’s.
+If the impersonated user can’t access an endpoint, neither can the impersonating operator.

 • It doesn’t extend across token refresh.
 Impersonation tokens are issued without a refresh token.
-When they expire, the SuperAdmin starts a new grant.
+When they expire, the operator starts a new grant.

 Operational tips